The Evening schedule also includes courses offered in conjunction with academic departments.

 Music majors and minors must fulfill their ensemble requirement in their designated program.
 Ensembles are graded Pass/Fail.

-First course of a two-course sequence (with RUSS 106F) enabling adults to achieve language competency goals within the context of their professional and personal interests.
-This sequence introduces Russia's language and culture.
+Second course of a two-course sequence (with RUSS 105) enabling adults to achieve language competency goals within the context of their professional and personal interests.
+This sequence introduces Russia’s language and culture.
 The course meets once a week, using the most up-to-date methodology, including video, multimedia language lab, and web-accessed exercises that allow students to work at their own pace.
 The textbook is accompanied by an instructor-developed manual that enables students to work on assignments between class meetings.
-Completion of the followup RUSS 106F with a grade of C- or higher satisfies the Wittenberg Foreign Language Competency requirement.
+Limited to adult/nontraditional students.

-SCED 200L Liberal Studies Colloquium: Individualism and Community in American Public Life
+SCED 200L Liberal Studies Colloquium: What is Friendship?

 Prerequisite: ENGL 101E